Mikhail Shishkin (writer): Political views

 Shishkin openly opposes the current Russian government and criticizes sharply Vladimir Putin's domestic and foreign policies, including the annexation of Crimea in 2014.

 In 2013, he pulled out of representing Russia at the Book Expo in the United States.
 Mikhail Shishkin declared in his Open Letter:A country where power has been seized by a corrupt, criminal regime, where the state is a pyramid of thieves, where elections have become farce, where courts serve the authorities, not the law, where there are political prisoners, where state television has become a prostitute, where packs of impostors pass insane laws that are returning everyone to the Middle Ages – such a country cannot be my Russia.
 I want to and will represent another Russia, my Russia, a country free of impostors, a country with a state structure that defends the right of the individual, not the right to corruption, a country with a free media, free elections, and free people.

 He opposed the 2022 Russian invasion of Ukraine, writing in The Guardian that "Putin is committing monstrous crimes in the name of my people, my country, and me" and saying that "in Putin’s Russia it’s impossible to breathe.
 The stench from the policeman’s boot is too strong."

+As a result of this on 21 March 2025 Ministry of Justice (Russia) put Shishkin into the category "foreign agent" using the notorious Russian foreign agent law.